FlowPure: Continuous Normalizing Flows for Adversarial Purification: Additional Experimental Results

+In this section, we provide additional experimental results that complement and extend the main findings presented in the paper.
+These results offer further insight into the behavior, robustness, and generalization properties of FlowPure under a variety of settings and evaluation protocols.

-\textbf{Detection scores.} Figure \ref{fig:detection-scores} displays the distribution of velocities used as detection scores for clean and adversarial samples.
+\textbf{Detection}: Figure \ref{fig:detection-scores} displays the distribution of velocities used as detection scores for clean and adversarial samples.
 We consider an attack-aware scenario (detector is trained and evaluated in the same attack), and a transfer scenario (detector is trained and evaluated on different attacks).

-In the case of the attack-aware PGD detector, both distributions exhibit completely non-overlapping detection scores on both CIFAR-10 and CIFAR-100, enabling near-perfect detection of attacks.
+Regarding the attack-aware PGD detector, both distributions exhibit non-overlapping detection scores on both CIFAR-10 and CIFAR-100, enabling near-perfect detection of attacks.
 Moreover, this trend can be also observed with CW-trained detectors, as those seem to be efficient at detection of PGD adversarial samples.
 However, CW adversarial examples, both in the attack-aware and in the transfer scenario, demonstrate greater overlap in detection scores with clean samples, likely due to smaller perturbations of CW with less pronounced initial velocity field magnitudes, making them more challenging to distinguish from legitimate samples.

-\textbf{Comparison to BEYOND~\cite{beyond}.} We additionally compare FlowPure to BEYOND~\cite{beyond}, a recent state-of-the-art detection method based on Self-Supervised Learning (SSL), in preprocessor-blind scenarios.
-BEYOND detects adversarial examples by examining the label consistency and representation similarity between an input and its augmented neighbors.
-The results are summarized in Figure \ref{fig:detection_comparison}.
-For both PGD and CW attacks, we evaluate the area under the ROC curve (AUC), and the true positive rate (TPR) at several false positive rate (FPR) thresholds.

-When considering PGD attacks, our results consistently show that FlowPure outperforms BEYOND on both CIFAR-10 and CIFAR-100, with FlowPure achieving near-perfect AUC scores and substantially higher TPR at low FPRs across perturbation levels.
-Moreover, FlowPure becomes increasingly effective in distinguishing more strongly perturbed PGD samples, whereas BEYOND's detection capabilities appear to plateau or even slightly decrease in relative terms under larger perturbations.
-Conversely, when dealing with the smaller perturbations of CW attacks, BEYOND is generally more effective, except at very small FPRs on CIFAR-100.